kinode-dao/kinode-book/src/system/process/processes.md

 Each process instance has a globally unique identifier, or `Address`, composed of four elements.
 - the publisher's node
-- the package name (not to be confused with `PackageId`)
+- the package name
-- the process name (not to be confused with `ProcessId`).
-Processes spawn with their own identifier (`process_name`): either a developer-selected string or a randomly-generated number as string.
+- the process name.
+This may be a developer-selected string or a randomly-generated number as string.
 - the node the process is running on (your node).

 The way these elements compose is the following: